 ” Who doesn’t ?” she laughs, but more from nervousness than glee. ” But what can you do?
 No one listens, no one cares about us old folk.”

-I told them who I was, and that I had an issue with the mayor because her cosmetic attempt to make things better in the area clearly is not working.
+I told them who I was, and that I had a concern that the cosmetic attempt to make things better in the area clearly is not working.
 They nodded in agreement.

-They both laughed when I said that the mayor thinks people in Surrey are reacting to a ” cliched perception” of Surrey’s old reputation.That it is in fact, generally safe around here.
+They both laughed when I said that the city thinks people in Surrey are reacting to a ” cliched perception” of Surrey’s old reputation.That it is in fact, generally safe around here.

 “This area is the worst! ” one of the two said.They are always chasing dealers and addicts away from the Loop and Rec Centre, calling in incidents to the RCMP for handling.